frank-xwang/RIDE-LongTailRecognition/README.md

 - [ ] Decouple: tau-normalization (limited support for now)

 ## Updates
+[12/2020] We added an approximate GFLops counter.
+See usages below.
+We also refactored the code and fixed a few errors.

 [12/2020] We have limited support on cRT and tau-norm in `load_stage1` option and `t-normalization.py`, please look at the code comments for instructions while we are still working on it.

 [12/2020] Initial Commit.
 We re-implemented RIDE in this repo.
 LDAM/Focal/Cross-Entropy loss is also re-implemented (instruction below).